HEaslea/SDE_Notes/Tools For Class Author/Moving Objects.md

 ```

 Compiler will be able to copy object of type Y, but won't be able to move them.
-`hasY` has explicitly requested a move constructor  (by default), which the compiler says fuck no to, and doesn't do one for us.
+`hasY` has explicitly requested a move constructor  (by default), which the compiler says no to, and doesn't do one for us.
 Hence `hasY` will have a deleted move constructor.
 Had `hasY` omitted the declaration of its move constructor, then the compiler would not synthesize `hasY` move constructor at all.
 The move operations are not synthesized if they would otherwise be defined as deleted.